openelections/openelections-data-ms/README.md

 ### Tips

 * We're only interested in federal, statewide and state legislative offices.
 No local offices.
+* Don't include precincts which have "X" in the vote totals.
 * Don't include "County" in the county name.
 * Don't include "Precinct" in the name of the precinct.
 * For precincts with numbers in the name, remove any leading zeros (005 becomes 5).